Ajmon353/WHSTechNotes/journal.md

 You could've had the instructions on github.
 I did not encounter any problems.
 # September 17, 2024
 This is a free week.
+# September 27, 2024
+Following instructions as they are given is important when learning how to code because lots of errors can occour and you won't realize it.
+If steps are missing then the code will be wrong and you can make something different than what was originally planned.
+It is important to develop good habits because they can help you learn faster and better later on.